-Once all requirements are met, the process of creating a runestone is performed over a period of two hours, which can be split into shorter sessions such as during a short rest.
+Once all requirements are met, the process of creating a runestone is performed over a two hour period, which can be split into shorter sessions such as during a short rest.
 At the end of the period, make a craft check using your runesmith's tools.
-When you make this check, you don't benefit from any bonuses (such as Bardic Inspiration) except your own ability score and proficiency bonus, unless you benefitted from the bonus for the duration of the craft.
+When you make this check, you don't benefit from any bonuses (such as Bardic Inspiration) except your own ability score and proficiency bonus, unless you benefitted from the bonus for the duration of the period.